 My client was facing a misdemeanor charge in Hudsonville’s 58th district court.
 I vigorously defended him at the first pretrial conference.
 The prosecutor was not willing to make an offer.
 The prosecutor insisted my client plead guilty as charged.

 When I go into the 58th district courthouse, I know I am going to have to fight if I am going to achieve victory in Hudsonville for my client.
 Since the prosecutor refused to make an offer, we set the case up for another pretrial conference.
+My Ottawa County Criminal Defense Attorneys and I always love fighting for our clients in the district and circuit courts located in Holland, Grand Haven and Hudsonville.

 At the second pretrial conference, I again fought hard for my client.
 After making my case to the prosecutor, she agreed to let me client admit responsibility to a civil infraction!
 My client was thrilled that he walked out of court a free man without a criminal record.
 I left feeling great knowing that I had gained victory in Hudsonville —- something that is not easy to do!